Allies of Brazil's Rousseff see leadership vacuum as economy sinks

 | BRASILIA

-BRASILIA Allies of Brazil's President Dilma Rousseff have turned to her opponents to talk about filling what they see as a damaging leadership vacuum after losing confidence in her ability to pull the country out of an economic tailspin, party insiders said on Thursday.
+BRASILIA Allies of Brazil's President Dilma Rousseff have begun talking with her opponents about filling what they see as a leadership vacuum and her inability to pull the country out of an economic tailspin, party insiders said on Thursday.

 Two parties broke ranks with Rousseff's governing coalition on Wednesday night, fuelling a lopsided defeat on a lower chamber bill raising salaries for police officers, prosecutors and government attorneys.
 Even Rousseff's own Workers' Party voted for the spending bill.